PauseAI/pauseai-website/src/posts/ai-x-risk-skepticism.md

 ## AI cannot have goals or autonomy

 - Skeptics say AI systems just optimize goals we give them, and cannot act independently or have their own goals.
 Autonomy and unpredictable self-directed behavior is a myth.
 - However, complex AI systems can potentially have emergent autonomy and goals, especially around self-preservation, as predicted by AI drives theory.
 Lack of autonomy does not make AI safe if misused by humans.
+There have been multiple examples of AI showing power-seeking untrained behavior.
+You can read about a case of AI trying to self-preserve itself [here](https://www.transformernews.ai/p/openais-new-model-tried-to-avoid).

 ## AI will not have uncontrolled power